Frequently asked questions.

 DIY KITS

-A full DIY helmet kit including all parts takes around 100 hours to print.
+A full DIY helmet kit including all parts takes around 60 hours to print.
 We like to dispatch within approximately 1-2 weeks.
-Depending on high demand however or mechanical difficulties waiting times may take up to 6 weeks so please be patient with us while we get the bets quality for your print.
+However, depending on high demand or mechanical failures, waiting times may take up to 6 weeks so please be patient with us while we get the bets quality for your print.

 FINISHED HELMETS

-A finished helmet takes around 100 hours to print and around 2-5 days to post process, paint and finish.
-However, we are almost always working on multiple helmets at once and we don’t like to rush.
-We prefer to take our time so we can give whatever we’re working on our full attention.
-This means a helmet takes approx. 3 weeks from start to finish.
-In an ideal world, we like to dispatch within 3-4 weeks of ordering.
-Depending on high demand however or mechanical difficulties waiting times may take up to 6 weeks so please bare with us.
+A finished helmet takes around 60 hours to print and around 5 days to assemble, post process (lots of filling and sanding by hand), paint and finish.
+However, we are almost always working on multiple helmets at once and printing DIY Kit orders at the same time.
+We also don’t like to rush and prefer to take our time so we can give whatever we’re working on our full attention.
+This means a helmet takes approx. 8 weeks from sdate of ordering.

 How can a helmet be out of stock?

 It can’t!
-We can print an infinite number of helmets however, the nature of 3D printing is not a fast process having on average 100 hours of printing per helmet.
+We can print an infinite number of DIY kits however, the nature of 3D printing is not a fast process having on average 60 hours of printing per helmet.
 We will mark certain items out of stock if we have a backlog of orders to catch up on.
-Also, finished helmets take a great deal of hours and energy so we tend to work on these in batches and we may also take these down completely from time to time to recuperate.
+Also, finished helmets take a great deal of hours and energy so we tend to work on these in batches and we may also take these down completely from time to time to recuperate and do Limited runs only.
+Whatever is on stock is available!
+If you would like something specific or brand new, drop us an email.

 How long does it take to ship my order?